-To

-The Members,

-Phoenix International Limited.
+To, The Members, Phoenix International Limited

-We have audited the standalone financial statements of Phoenix International Limited ("The Company"), which comprise the Balance sheet as at 31st March, 2020.
-The Statement of Profit and Loss (including Other Comprehensive Income), statement of changes in equity, the Statement of Cash Flow for the year then ended, and notes to the financial statement including a summary of significant accounting policies and other explanatory information.
-(Hereinafter referred to as "the Standalone financial statements")
+We have audited the standalone financial statements of Phoenix International Limited ("the company"), which comprise the Balance Sheet as at 31 March, 2021, the Statement of Profit and Loss including Other Comprehensive Income, statement of changes in equity, the Statement of Cash Flow for the year then ended, and notes to the financial statement including a summary of significant accounting policies and other explanatory information.
+(Hereinafter referred to as "the standalone financial statements").

-In our opinion and to the best of our information and according to the explanations given to us, the aforesaid standalone Financial Statements given the information required by the Companies Act, 2013 ("the Act") in the manner so required and give a true and fair view in conformity with the Indian Accounting Standards prescribed under Section 133 of the Act read with the Companies (Indian Accounting Standards) Rules, 2015, as amended, ("Ind AS") and other accounting principles generally accepted in India, of the state of affairs of the Company as at March 31, 2020, the profit and total comprehensive income, changes, in equity and its cash flows for the year ended on that date.
+In our opinion and to the best of our information and according to the explanations given to us, the aforesaid standalone financial statements give the information required by the Companies Act, 2013 ("the Act") in the manner so required and give a true and fair view in conformity with the accounting principles generally accepted in India, of the state of affairs of the Company as at March 31, 2021, the profit including other comprehensive income, changes in equity and its cash flows for the year ended on that date.